OfficeDev/TrainingContent/Teams/03 Authentication/Demos/01-add-authentication-tab/README.md

 1. Select the zip file from the **bin** folder that represents your app.
 Select **Open**.

-1. The app is displayed.
+1. The app is loaded to the Team.
 The description and icon for the app is displayed.

     ![Screenshot of Microsoft Teams with new app displayed.](../../Images/Starter-09.png)

-    The app is now uploaded into the Microsoft Teams application and the bot is available.

 ## Add tab to team view